is8ac/aural2/paper/aural2.md

 require an additional model to classify user voice, facial expressions, etc, into an emotional state.
-This hybrid system of training an emotion classifier via supervised learning, which can then be used to train an intent model via reinforcement learning is somewhat inelegant however.
+This hybrid system of training an emotion classifier via supervised learning, which can then be used to train an intent model via reinforcement learning is however somewhat inelegant.

-Another potential improvement would be to use a pair of one hot embedded outputs, one for verbs and another for nouns.
+Another potential improvement would be to use a pair of one-hot embedded outputs, one for verbs and another for nouns.
 Whereas the current Aural2 outputs the action which the user wishes the machine to take, a dual embedding would allow Aural2 to classify arbitrary pairs of action and